Statue of Ahimsa: Statue

-The image of Rishabhanatha, carved out of a single rock, is 108 feet tall (121 feet including pedestal) and 1840 sq feet in size, and is said to be the world's tallest Jain idol.
+The image of Rishabhanatha, carved out of a single rock, is 108 feet tall (121 feet including pedestal), 1840 sq feet in size, and weighs 8712 tonne.
+It is said to be the world's tallest Jain idol.
 It is located 4343 feet above sea level, near Mangi-Tungi hills in Baglan taluka.
 Officials from the Guinness Book of World Records visited Mangi Tungi in 2016 and awarded the engineer of the 108 ft tall Rishabhdeva statue, C R Patil, the official certificate for the world's tallest Jain idol.

 Premises

 The rural development department, led by minister Pankaja Munde, approved the initial funds of ₹18.5 crore for the civil work in the temple area spread over 100 acres.

 Panch Kalyanak Mahotsav

 The Panch Kalyanaka Pratistha Mahotsav of the statue was held from 11 February 2016 to 17 February 2016 at Mangi Tungi.
 A number of measures were taken by the local administration to deal with the expected rise in pilgrim numbers.

 The Chief Minister of Maharashtra had promised several development initiatives, that were likely to be undertaken by the Maharashtra Tourism Development Corporation.
 There were challenges getting water from the Haranbari dam at estimated cost of ₹3 crore.

 The Bhartiya Janata Party president, Amit Shah & Maharashtra's Chief Minister Devendra Fadnavis along with Maharashtra's Rural Development Minister Pankaja Munde visited the festival on 13 February 2016.

 Around 5000 couples and their 18000 family members participated in the rituals of the Panchkalyanak Mahotsav.
 More than 100 Jain Munis and Aryikas participated in the event.